MM-Mamunn/BusManagementSystem-API/README.md

 cd Database-React_with_API_projectv2.0
 ```
 2. Set Up the Database
+  a.
 Open pgAdmin on your computer.
+  b.
 Create a new database (e.g., xyz).
+  c.
 Right-click on the new database and select Restore.
-Set the Format to Directory.
+  d.Set the Format to Directory.
+  e.
 Choose the Database_restore.sql file and click Restore.
 3. Configure the API
 Navigate to Database-React_with_API_projectv2.0\API(Database_part)\IIUC_BUS_MANAGEMENT\api\utils.
 Open the database.py file.
 Rename DB_NAME from "IIUC_Bus_management" to your database name ("xyz").

 4. Set Up the Virtual Environment
 Open a terminal in the cloned directory (Database-React_with_API_projectv2.0).
+  a.
 Create a virtual environment:
 ```
 pip install virtualenv
 virtualenv env
 ```
-2.
+  b.
 Activate the virtual environment:
 On Windows:
 ```
 env\Scripts\activate